atombreak/theneo-mcp/README.md

 **Natural Language Examples:**
 ```
-Create a new project called "Payment API" from this OpenAPI spec:
+Create a new project called "Payment API" in the "Engineering" workspace from
-https://example.com/openapi.json and make it public with AI-generated descriptions
+this OpenAPI spec: https://example.com/openapi.json and make it public with AI descriptions

-I need to create API documentation for my REST API.
-The spec is at
+I need to create API documentation for my REST API in my "Production" workspace.
-./specs/api.yaml.
+The spec is at ./specs/api.yaml.
 Name it "User Service API" and enable AI descriptions.

-Can you create a Theneo project named "Stripe Clone" using the Petstore
+Can you create a Theneo project named "Stripe Clone" in the "Public APIs" workspace
-example from GitHub?
+using the Petstore example from GitHub?
 Make it public and publish it immediately.
 ```

 **Explicit Tool Call (for testing/debugging):**